Screen Time, Sleep and Healthy Digital Habits

 Avoid Multitasking

-Trying to study while messaging or watching videos makes everything take longer and increases stress.
+Trying to revise while watching videos or messaging often makes everything take longer.

 Ask yourself:

-Does this content educate me or stress me?
+Does this account inspire me or stress me?

-Do I feel better or worse after viewing it?
+Do I feel better or worse after watching this content?

 You are allowed to shape your online space.